COVID-19 vaccination (primary and boosters):

 From December 2020 - December 2022, SHP Medical Services administered over 8,000 doses of COVID-19 vaccines.
 Due to low demand, we are no longer offering COVID-19 vaccine clinics and instead refer students and staff to vaccine sites in the community.
 Please visit vaccines.gov to find a vaccination site near you.

 MSU's COVID-19 Self-Checker can help students determine whether testing may be approprate and where to go for a test.

-If you believe you have been exposed to COVID-19 and develop a fever, cough and/or difficulty breathing, please call your health care provider to discuss your illness.
-Students can call University Health Partners at 406-994-2311.
+If you believe you have been exposed to COVID-19 in the last 14 days and feel ill, please call your health care provider to discuss further.
+Students can call Student Health Partners at 406-994-2311.

 Where can I learn more about COVID-19?

 For basic information about the novel coronavirus and COVID-19, you can view our background page.
 For the latest updates, consult the links below:

 Montana State University's goal is to provide clear, concise and timely information to students, faculty, staff and visitors on what MSU is doing to protect our community.
 The university is closely monitoring the COVID-19 pandemic with information from the Centers for Disease Control and Prevention and World Health Organization and in consultation with the Montana Department of Public Health and Human Services, the Gallatin City-County Health Department and our own health professionals on campus.

 The information provided on this website is not intended to be all-encompassing and should not be considered medical or legal advice.
 We encourage proper hygiene and health precautions, but we urge you to consult with a relevant expert for guidance specific to your circumstances.